benjaw5/cha-movies/README.md

   ./src/login/eLoginServlet.java
   ./src/login/LoginServlet.java
     - #### Explain how Connection Pooling is utilized in the Fabflix code.
+The connection pool in our code has a max of 100 connections that can be reused when unallocated and requested by a servlet.
+After the connection is closed by the servlet, it goes back into the connection pool.
+In our pool, at most 30 connections can stay idle, if more than 30, our pool releases the extra connections.

+When a servlet requests a connection, there is a max wait limit of 10 seconds to find a connection in the pool before an exception is thrown.

     - #### Explain how Connection Pooling works with two backend SQL.